 "It's a family affair for us, looking for the rock," Renee said.

 Two years ago, the family spent their first prize loading up on local foods at the final farmers' market of the season, they said.
 Last year, an unexpected arm injury forced the family to spend the cash on physical therapy for Leo, so they're excited to splurge a little this time, they said.

 Gary Circosta, Renee's husband, said searching for the rocks provides the family with some quality time, discussing the clues and searching local parks for the prize.

 "It's a treasure hunt for (the kids)," Gary Circosta said.
 "Sometimes, we get to keep the real treasure."

 Renee Circosta found the rock this time near a foul-ball pole at Gerald Stazio Softball Fields in east Boulder.
-This was the second time Circosta has figured out the clues, and both times were near a sports field, she said.

 "I guess sports fields are my thing," she said.

 Deciphering the clues has gotten easier over the last couple of years, the family said.

 Amelia, age 4, said she has enjoyed going to new parks around Boulder while helping her family look for the rock.